governify/governify-web/content/quickstart/auditing-agile.md

 The dates should be the same as the image in order to appear the correct information and the checkbox has to be accepted.
 By clicking the `Compute` button the system will start computing and, if everything goes well, after 5-20 seconds, the `TPA data is being generated for the period.` alert message will change to `Points creation ended.`

 Clicking the `Dashboard` green button at the top-right corner, a new tab will open.
 The default username and password are governify-admin and governify-project.

+<Info>This credentials can be changed once logged in the bottom left of the Dashboard, section Change password.</Info>

 Once logged, the dashboard for the project will be opened where all the audit data can be viewed.

 ![Dashboard of the example project](../images/auditing_agile/dashboard.png)